 10.8 Except as set out in these Conditions, no variation of the Contract, including the introduction of any additional terms and conditions shall be effective unless it is agreed in writing and signed by us.

-10.10 LCIA Arbitration: Where you are a business customer, at our option any disputes arising out of or in connection with the Contract, including any question regarding its existence, validity or termination shall be referred to and finally resolved by arbitration under LCIA Rules, which rules are deemed to be incorporated by reference to this clause.
+10.10 LCIA Arbitration: At our option any disputes arising out of or in connection with the Contract, including any question regarding its existence, validity or termination shall be referred to and finally resolved by arbitration under LCIA Rules, which rules are deemed to be incorporated by reference to this clause.
 The number of arbitrators shall be one.
-The seat or legal place of arbitration shall be London and the language of arbitral proceedings shall be English
+The seat or legal place of arbitration shall be London and the language of arbitral proceedings shall be English.